omazhary/Presentations/PITCHME.md

 ### Agenda
 - Introduction to Continuous Integration (CI)
-    - Automated software development
+    - Continuous software engineering
-    - CI as a software practice
+    - CI in action
     - How it all fits together
 - Research Background
     - Previous areas of research